-Activated Charcoal, as an alternative remedy, and its use realted to Colitis
+Activated Charcoal, as an alternative remedy, and its use related to Colitis.

-In an October 2014 article posted on lahey.org the oral use of activated charcoal was associated with the symptoms of colitis.
+In an October 2014 article by the American Journal of Gastroenterology the oral use of activated charcoal was associated with the symptoms of colitis.

 “A man who hoped to detoxify his body with a supplement known as activated charcoal may have instead triggered a case of the intestinal disorder known as colitis… While it’s not clear if the over-the-counter supplement actually made the man sick, he recovered after he stopped taking it, the report found.”